List of Hollyoaks characters introduced in 1995–1996: Ruth Osborne

-Ruth Osborne (previously Benson) is a fictional character from the long-running Channel 4 soap opera Hollyoaks, played by Terri Dwyer.
-She first appeared in January 1996 before leaving in 2001.
-Since then, she has made guest appearances between 2003-2004 and 2008.
-She was one of the first members of the Osborne family to play a part in Hollyoaks as they still currently do.
+Ruth Osborne (also Benson), played by Terri Dwyer, first appeared in January 1996 before leaving in 2001.
+Dwyer later made several guest appearances, most recently in 2008.
+Ruth is the daughter of Jack and Celia Osborne and the half-sister of Darren Osborne.

 Carol Groves

 Dermot Ashton

 Dermot Ashton is a fictional character on the long-running Channel 4 British television soap opera Hollyoaks.
 He was played by actor Lauren Beales in 1996 and left when the character died in a car accident.
 Dermot was best friends with Rob Hawthorne and was generally known as Rob's spineless sidekick.

 Dermot appeared as the friend of villain Rob Hawthorne in early 1996.
 He took Natasha Andersen to Lucy Benson's 18th birthday where he and Rob spiked Natasha's drink with a tablet in an attempt to rape her.
 This led to Natashas death and Rob felt guilty over what had happened.
 Later in the year, Dermot began having trouble with money so he asked Rob to help him.
 They decided to raid Dermot's dealers lockup and use the money to help Dermot with his financial trouble.
 They brought Lucy Benson and Carol Groves with them as alibis.
 While raiding the lockup, the dealer caught them in the act and a car chase ensued.
 Dermot tried to ditch the money out of the car window but Rob, who was driving, tried to stop him.
 Rob lost control of the car and they plunged into the River Dee.
 Rob, Lucy and Carol survived but Dermot was killed instantly.